-We are grateful to Pierre Jacob for many useful comments and a gracefully patient guidance through the package {\tt unbiasedmcmc} that allowed us to perform the simulations in the paper.
-We also thank Yves Atchad\'e, Tamas Papp, Christopher Sherlock and Lei Sun for very helpful discussions and comments.
-This research has been partially supported by grants from NSERC of Canada (RVC) and NSF of USA (XLM) for their partial research support.
+We are grateful to Pierre Jacob for many useful comments and his gracefully patient guidance through the package {\tt unbiasedmcmc}, allowing us to perform the simulations in our study.
+We also thank Yves Atchad\'e, Tamas Papp, Christopher Sherlock, and Lei Sun for their helpful discussions and comments, and the NSERC of Canada (RVC) and NSF of USA (XLM) for their partial research support.